 Tokyo Disneyland’s design is a bit of a mess in Fantasyland and Tomorrowland (in fairness, the same could be said about any Tomorrowland), but that’s in the process of being fixed ahead of the Tokyo 2020 Olympics.
 Moreover, the wonderful kinetic energy of Westernland, Critter Country, and Adventureland compensate for the missteps in Tomorrowland and Fantasyland.

 Then there’s the entertainment, which is amazing.
 With Happiness is Here (Disney’s best day parade), Dreamlights (Disney’s best night parade), and a wealth of seasonal offerings, Tokyo Disneyland has an all-star roster.
-(It’ll be interesting to see how the former is replaced for Tokyo Disneyland’s 35th Anniversary in 2018.)
+(It’ll be interesting to see how the former is replaced for Tokyo Disneyland’s 35th Anniversary, starting in April 2018.)
 Beyond that, maintenance, attention to detail, show quality, dining, and Cast Members are all unsurpassed in in Tokyo Disneyland.

 1. Tokyo DisneySea